-This year marks exactly 100 years of the Toboggan being in our family.
+The Toboggan is now over 100 years in our family.
 My grandparents bought it in 1920, and they probably brought it over from North America, where the first slide towers were made.
 That’s certainly where the name originates from: “toboggan” is the word used by Canada’s indigenous Algonquin people for a light wooden sled without runners, although on our Toboggan you actually use a mat to ride down the slide – it’s essentially just a doormat.

 In those days our tower was still called “Trottoir Roil- and Canadian Elektro-Toboggan – H. Konrad”, and it was ten metres taller with two slides.
 One of the slides was later removed and the tower shortened so that the ride could be assembled and disassembled more easily.
 My grandparents travelled with it for many years, through Germany, Italy, Austria, Hungary and Croatia, and its first appearance at Oktoberfest was in Munich in 1933.
 Even as a baby I was by the Toboggan, lying in our wooden caravan with its solid rubber tyres, and I started helping on the ride as soon as I could stand.

 “Even as a baby I was by the Toboggan, lying in our wooden caravan with its solid rubber tyres, and I started helping on the ride as soon as I could stand.“